Koech-code/Stock-historical-trend/README.md

 - GitHub: [@Koech-code](https://github.com/Koech-code)

-## Technologies Used

-- React
-- Javascript
-- HTML5
-- CSS3

 ### User Stories
 As a user I would like to;

-- Create a new patient record
+- Search for a company
-- See the created record
-- Update the created record
-- Delete the created record
+- See a historical trend in form of a line graph

 ## Specifications:
 These are the actions the user will do, inputs required and their outputs on the page.